-Our Louisville car accident lawyers have over 70 years of combined experience representing victims of serious accidents and have successfully gone up against some of the biggest insurance companies in Kentucky.
-Our firm has the resources, investigative skills, and trial experience that you need on your side to protect your right to the best possible recovery.
+Our personal injury law firm has the resources, investigative skills, and trial experience that you need on your side to protect your right to the best possible recovery.

-In order to recover damages, we have to prove that the other driver's negligence caused the accident.
+In order to recover damages, your Louisville car accident attorney will have to prove that the other driver’s negligence caused the accident.
 Some common causes of car crashes include:

 - Distracted drivers.
 Any time a driver takes his eyes off the road, his hands off the steering wheel, or his concentration away from driving safely, the driver is distracted and may cause a serious crash.
 Kentucky has some laws to prevent against cell-phone–related distracted driving accidents, but not all distractions can be prevented and serious crashes still occur.